stoplightio/spectral/docs/guides/1-workflows.md

 }
 ```

-See our [CLI documentation](./2-cli.md) to see what other arguments and options can be used.
+See the [CLI documentation](./2-cli.md) to see what other arguments and options can be used.

 ## Continuous Integration

-Spectral can be used in any CI environment that runs Node.js or our Docker image: Jenkins, CircleCI, GitHub Actions, etc.
+Spectral can be used in any CI environment that runs Node.js or a Docker image: Jenkins, CircleCI, GitHub Actions, etc.

-By enabling the JUnit output format when you lint, most CI servers will show visual results helping people realize which mistakes were made and where.
+By enabling the JUnit output format when you lint, most CI servers can show visual results helping people realize which mistakes were made and where.

-Read our [Continuous Integration guide](8-continuous-integration.md) for more information on setting things up in your CI of choice.
+Read the [Continuous Integration guide](8-continuous-integration.md) for more information on setting things up in your CI of choice.